Launa Winship is a French Australian colour enthusiast pop artist, born in 1991 in the iconic surf town of Biarritz.

 Launa completed a Bachelor’s degree in Fine Arts/Visual Arts in Brisbane, Australia, and a Diploma in Graphic Design in Melbourne, Australia.
 For the next 3 years, she worked as a Graphic designer in conjunction with solo and group exhibitions.

 She moved to Paris in 2016 for a cultural change.
 Her art practice shifted due to the sudden exposure to the political unrest that was unfolding in Europe at this time.

-Launa has started to develop her current series of art 'Cute But Deadly'.
+Launa is currently working on her series 'Cute But Deadly'.

 She designs simplified two-dimensional versions of deadly objects, then meticulously fills the contours with stickers, creating multileveled textured works.
 The stickers chosen are associated with millennial mass-produced pop culture and imagery that she grew up with.